jendave/starsmith-compendiums/README.md

 Module by David Hudson and licensed for use under the [MIT license](https://opensource.org/license/mit/).

-The Starship Registry number generator macro was contributed by @el_reverend (Discord).
+Starship Registry number generator macro was contributed by @el_reverend (Discord).

+Ask the Oracle macros were contributed by Ben Straub.

 Licenses and permissions for the macros are listed in the source code.